lackingworth/Pokedex-Go/README.md

 > [!NOTE]
 >
 > You cannot catch the same Pokémon twice
-> The probability of catching a Pokémon is dependand on their base experience (the higher the EXP the luckier you must be)
+> The probability of catching a Pokémon is dependent on their base experience (the higher the EXP the luckier you must be)
 *  ```inspect <pokemon name>``` - Displays basic info about caught Pokémon
 *  ```pokedex``` - Displays all caught Pokémon in this session
 *  ```explore <location name>``` - Displays information about specified location